rpp2205-sdc-namib/rpp2205-sijia-service/README.md

 # rpp2205-sijia-service
-This is a service created by Sijia Tao to provide database API to Atelier project:wq
+This is a service created by Sijia Tao to provide database API to Atelier project